JulHeg/PigouvianWidthTax/README.md

 On your computer, run the `python scanner_script.py` script to measure how horizontally wide an object moved in front of the sensor is when you press a button.
 We use this to measure toy cars in our parking space demo.
 You can also visualize that by simultaneously running the `python 2d-anim_HC.py`.
 This opens a full screen windows simulating a car park.
 Once you measure an objects width, it sizes a parking space in life-size where you could put it.

-## Step-by-step to get this running (with our setup graciously provided by Infineon at least)
+## Step-by-step to running the demo (with our setup graciously provided by Infineon at least)

 Use this commands to get the image deamon on the Raspberry Pi running:
 ```